cybertraining-dsc/fa20-523-352/report/report.md

-# Big Data Application in the Healthcare Industry
+# Big Data in the Healthcare Industry

 - [x] figure captions must be below figure
 - [ ] figure must be referenced in text